Skip to main content

 The Rambarran case serves as a reminder that successful premises liability litigation requires more than proving that an accident occurred and damages resulted.
 Plaintiffs must demonstrate that the condition that caused their injuries meets New York’s specific legal standards for actionable defects.

-If you’ve been injured in a trip and fall accident in Nassau County, Suffolk County, or New York City, call 516-750-0595 for a free consultation with experienced premises liability attorneys who understand the complex requirements for building successful cases and can evaluate whether your situation involves an actionable defect.
+If you’ve been injured in a trip and fall accident on Long Island or in New York City, contact our experienced premises liability attorneys for a free case evaluation.
+Call (516) 750-0595 — we understand the complex requirements for building successful cases and can evaluate whether your situation involves an actionable defect.
+No fees unless we win.

 Jason Tenenbaum, Personal Injury Attorney serving Long Island, Nassau County and Suffolk County